 Why is getting a second opinion so important?

 If you are suspected of having cancer, are told you do not have it, but then your health continues to decline or you otherwise have concerns about your initial diagnosis, you may want to seek a second opinion.
 It is important to speak openly and bring all your concerns up to your physicians, including the physician who made the misdiagnosis.
 Keep copies of your medical and hospital records, including any pathology reports that were made.
 Sometimes you may need to get a third or even fourth opinion, to ensure your cancer is properly diagnosed and a comprehensive treatment plan can be made.

 A cancer misdiagnosis can be a costly mistake

 A cancer misdiagnosis can be a costly mistake.
 Not only is your health or even life possibly at stake, but you will have incurred medical expenses from having to pursue a correct diagnosis and then have the cancer treated.
 This is in addition to the physical and mental pain and suffering you endured while waiting for a correct diagnosis.
 For this reason, it is important to hold the physician who made the misdiagnosis accountable for his or her actions.
 Some people find that one way to do so is through the pursuit of a medical malpractice claim.
-Personal injury attorneys in the Portland area understand the seriousness of a cancer misdiagnosis and may be a useful resource.
+Personal injury attorneys in the Lake Oswego area understand the seriousness of a cancer misdiagnosis and may be a useful resource.